openearth/aeolis-python/docs/domain_decomposition.rst

 =============================================

-This section describes the Proof of Concept implementation for speeding up code execution in AeoLiS using domain decomposition and parallel programming techniques.
+This section describes the Proof of Concept implementation for speeding up code execution in AeoLiS using domain decomposition and parallel programming.

 Overview